 MP-Web Compliance Threshold Rules Advanced setup

-There are a vast amount of comparison and filter options to aid with setting up compliance limits more complex than simple absolute limits.
-From those which follow filtering, through to more advanced options where the limit is based on values from other variables, locations, or is conditional to a number of breaches, based on calculated values, or other factors.
+There are a vast number of comparison and filter options to aid with setting up compliance limits that are more complex than simple absolute limits.
+These options range from those that follow filtering through to more advanced options where the limit is based on values from other variables and locations or is conditional to a number of breaches based on calculated values or other factors.

 Compare Values and Comparison Operators